clojure/core.typed/README.md

 Optional typing in Clojure, as a library.

-## Modules
+## Usage Overview

 core.typed is separated into modules.
-You'll want the type checker at development time, and the runtime dependencies in production.
+You'll want the full type checker at development time, and the runtime dependencies in production.

 In Clojure CLI's `deps.edn`, this will look something like this: